yambakshi/aquarius-engines-home-assignment/README.md

    ```

 3. When the build finishes open any browser and navigate to [http://localhost:4200](http://localhost:4200)
-4. There you'll see the `IoT Monitor` page
+4. You should see the `IoT Monitor` home page

 ### IoT Device
 1. Open `IoTDevice` folder with `VSCode`